Comment by llamaimperative

 Or do you believe in out-of-sight-is-out-of-mind?

-• weweersdfsd a day ago
+• weweersdfsd 10 months ago

 Of course they are humans like everybody else.
 But I do not support mass migration as a tool for bringing the wages further down and exploiting workers.
 I think the rich should be taxed much more, and that money used to reduce poverty & improve education globally.
 It's not migration itself that is the problem, but the fact many migrants are in a position where they can be exploited more easily than native workers.